APARTMENT FIRE SAFETY CHECKLIST

 And you already know it’s one of the most likely survival situations you could face, which is why I believe it’s so important to be prepared for.

-You can take just a few basic steps to substantially decrease the likelihood of a fire breaking out in your apartment and if one does, make it out alive.
+You can take just a few basic steps to substantially decrease the likelihood of a fire breaking out in your apartment and, if one does, how to make it out of a fire alive.